marius-test/python_selenium_automation/README.md

 ---

+### A4Q Selenium Tester

+The `a4q_selenium_tester` folder contains my solutions to the **A4Q Certified Selenium 4 Tester Foundation v3.0** workshop exercises, completed as part of my certification preparation, which I successfully passed in May 2025.

+### Goal

+To validate and demonstrate my skills as a **Selenium Automation Tester** by completing the official workshop exercises and passing the certification exam.

+### Contents

+- Completed solutions to the official **A4Q Selenium Tester Foundation Workshop Exercises** (Python)
+- `locators_training` contains my locator solutions; the exercises are based on examples from the official mock exam

+---

 ### Page Object Model

 The `page_object_model` folder contains a Selenium test case implemented using the Page Object Model pattern, featuring: